blidblid/mtgdevs/src/lib/api/README.md

 This is the entry point to the Firebase backend used to fetch for example cards and sets.
 Every entity is exposed as an Observable.

 ## Card
 The card API fetches data from Firebase using the card name as an identifyer.
 To get for example Shock into your component, inject `CardService` and use it to call `cardService.getCard('Shock')`.
-Similarly, you can get fetch sets using the set-code `cardService.getCard('ktk')`.
+Similarly, you can get fetch sets using the set-code `cardService.getSet('ktk')`.

 ## Dictionaries
 To simplify card search mtgdevs creates dictionaries of all cards.
 They are loaded via `DictionaryService`.